TomasHubelbauer/svg-3d/readme.md

 The WIP version is much faster, because it cuts down on allocations, but I made a mistake somewhere and now the mesh slides towards the origin as it rotates.

+### Use Playwright to capture frame by frame progress of the animation and compare

+Chrome, Firefox and Safari might all be supported.
+Capture a series of frames from the SVG playback and compare them to the known baseline set of images made by making `animate` yield the individual frames and track how much each frame got delayed or not.